Docs

 Figure 4.
 Employee Scheduling Constraint List

-The image shows constraints that aren’t fully satisfied for a dataset of the employee scheduling model.
+The image shows a selection of constraints for a dataset of the employee scheduling model.

 Planning solution output and visualization